Prerequisites

 - A properly configured SDK of your choosing.

-- Note that the primary endpoint,
+- The primary endpoint,

 https://cwobject.com, requires TLS v1.3.
 Ensure your S3-compatible tools and OpenSSL use TLS v1.3. - Make sure your S3 configuration uses the correct endpoint URL and has virtual-hosted addressing enabled.